nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* has a need to manage exams or events deadlines
 * prefer desktop apps over other types
-* can type fast
+* tend to forget upcoming events/exams
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage deadlines and events faster than a typical mouse/GUI driven app

 ### User stories